 Southern Thailand Adventure

-The south of Thailand is home to some of Thailand’s most picturesque landscapes with an endless sea of emerald paddy fields, dense jungle, spiky limestone peaks and idyllic beaches.
-If you want to keep the travelling down to a minimum then you can happily spend two weeks exploring the area, combining a range of activities with plenty of time on the beach.
-This itinerary does not require any internal flights so is also ideal for those travelling on a tighter budget.
+The south of Thailand is home to some of country’s most picturesque landscapes with an endless sea of emerald paddy fields, dense jungle, spiky limestone peaks and idyllic beaches.
+If you want to keep the travelling down to a minimum then you can happily spend two weeks combining this area with central Thailand around Bangkok.
+The itinerary allows for a wonderful mixture of activity and beach.

 A wide range of different accommodation types are available and we can adapt any aspect of this itinerary to suit your family and travel dates.